 The recipients are beloved believers who need stability, discernment, and endurance as scoffers challenge the promise of Christ's coming and as false teachers distort truth.

-The chapter addresses churches living in the last days between Christ's first coming and His promised return, where scoffing, moral complacency, and distorted teaching threaten holy perseverance.
+The chapter addresses churches living in the last days between Christ's first coming and his promised return, where scoffing, moral complacency, and distorted teaching threaten holy perseverance.

 Because the day of the Lord is certain and the Lord's patience is salvation, believers must reject scoffing unbelief, live holy and godly lives, and grow steadily in the grace and knowledge of Christ while awaiting the new creation.

-Peter writes with apostolic urgency, continuing His purpose of stirring believers to wholesome thinking by reminding them of the prophetic Scriptures and the command given by the Lord through the apostles.
+Peter writes with apostolic urgency, continuing his purpose of stirring believers to wholesome thinking by reminding them of the prophetic Scriptures and the command given by the Lord through the apostles.

 The recipients are beloved believers who need stability, discernment, and endurance as scoffers challenge the promise of Christ's coming and as false teachers distort truth.

-The chapter addresses churches living in the last days between Christ's first coming and His promised return, where scoffing, moral complacency, and distorted teaching threaten holy perseverance.
+The chapter addresses churches living in the last days between Christ's first coming and his promised return, where scoffing, moral complacency, and distorted teaching threaten holy perseverance.

 - The pressure comes from scoffers who follow their own evil desires and mock the promise of the Lord's coming, arguing from the apparent continuity of the world that divine judgment will not arrive.